nxin/nixin-cli/README.md

 A bunch of useful configurable Gulp tasks global to many projects, to manage development and production tasks with ease.

-- Asset pipeline for Stylus, JavaScript, Images, Sprites, Fonts and HTML that does compilation with sourcemaps and syntax checking in development mode and minification for production mode
+- Asset pipeline for Stylus, JavaScript, Images, Sprites, Fonts and Pug(Jade) templates that does compilation with sourcemaps and syntax checking in development mode and minification for production mode
 - Advanced Bower integration
 - Watch changed files with [BrowserSync](https://www.browsersync.io/) integration